Search for Isocurvature with Large-scale Structure: A Forecast for Euclid and MegaMapper using EFTofLSS: Results and Discussion

 where $\lim_{k>0.1{\rm h/Mpc}}\left(T_{{\rm iso}}(k)/T_{{\rm ad}}(k)\right)^{2}\propto k^{-0.5}$.
 The above spectral shape is similar to the leading contribution from the Laplacian bias $b_{\nabla^{2}\delta}$:

-where the total linear power spectrum is given in Eq.~(\ref{eq:Pm_analytical}).}.
+for values of $n_{\rm{iso}}$ close to $3.5$.
+The total linear power spectrum in the above expression is given in Eq.~(\ref{eq:Pm_analytical}).}.
 This is highlighted in the star marked curve in Fig.~\ref{fig:marginalization} where we show the effect of marginalizing over only the Laplacian bias $b_{\nabla^{2}\delta}$.
 Higher loop computations as well as additional observables such as RSD will help reduce the degradation from the marginalization.
 The fact that Euclid shows a greater degradation from marginalization can be attributed to its lower redshift range which limits the $k$ range over which the signal is obtained due to the error envelope (e.g.~a fixed $k$ value signal can be mimicked by almost any bias parametric degeneracy while a large $k$ range signal will not be reproducible exactly by the bias dependent spectral function).
 The decrease in degradation from the marginalization when accounting for a larger redshift range (see the marginalization over $b_{\nabla^{2}\delta}$ in Fig.~\ref{fig:marginalization}) may be attributable to the redshift dependence of the biases, which is more constraining when probed over a larger range of redshifts.

 Fig.~\ref{fig:spectraldep} illustrates the isocurvature spectral dependence of the sensitivities of Euclid and MM.
 Because MM observes a higher redshift universe where the perturbations have not grown as much, it has less theoretical error on large $k$ scales.
 This means that the degeneracies coming from the bias with high $k$ spectral dependence can vary more dramatically in the case of MM compared to Euclid, as seen in the figure.
 The decrease in the error with increasing $z$ seems to be continuing in the case of $n_{\mathrm{iso}}=3.75$ with MM, while for smaller spectral indices, there is an indication of saturation.